johnstack/obi_cursor/README.md

 A legacy (Pre MacOS X) Macintosh system extension to replace the spinning beachball cursor with one that shows a cartoon of my old cat, Obi.

-Download the zip file here https://github.com/johnstack/obi_cursor/blob/master/ObiCursor.zip
+[Download the zip file](https://github.com/johnstack/obi_cursor/blob/master/ObiCursor.zip) and move the extension file (see image below) into the Extensions folder in the System folder.

 ![Obi Cursor](https://github.com/johnstack/obi_cursor/blob/master/obicursor.gif)